History of the tango: Origin

 Even though the present forms developed in Argentina and Uruguay from the mid 19th century, there are earlier written records of Tango dances in Cuba and Spain, while there is a flamenco Tangos dance that may share a common ancestor in a minuet-style European dance.
 All sources stress the influence of the African communities and their rhythms, while the instruments and techniques brought in by European immigrants played a major role in its final definition, relating it to the salon music styles to which Tango would contribute back at a later stage, when it became fashionable in early 20th century Paris.

+Impact of immigration policy

 In Argentina, the word Tango seems to have first been used in the 1890s.
-In 1902 the Teatro Opera started to include tango in their balls.
+In 1902, the Teatro Opera started to include tango in their balls.
 Initially tango was just one of the many dances practiced locally, but it soon became popular throughout society, as theatres and street barrel organs spread it from the suburbs to the working-class slums, which were packed with hundreds of thousands of European immigrants.
 The development of Tango had influences from the cultures of several peoples that came together in these melting pots of ethnicities.
-For this reason Tango is often referred to as the music of the immigrants to Argentina.
+For this reason, Tango is often referred to as the music of the immigrants to Argentina.

+In the late 19th and early 20th centuries, Argentina experienced a significant wave of immigration that transformed its demographic composition.
+The immigration policy at the time was shaped by the Argentine elites’ desire to promote economic growth, their need to populate its vast territories, their aspiration to become a modern and civilized nation, as well as their racial and nationalist ideologies that sought to establish a homogenous and European-based population.
+To attract immigrants, the Argentine government implemented various measures, such as offering free land, providing financial incentives, and establishing immigration agencies in Europe.

+However, this influx of diverse immigrants also led to social tensions and conflicts which engendered nationalist movements that sought to promote a “pure” Argentine identity aimed to exclude the more inferior immigrants.
+Under the Argentine government's efforts to Europeanize and modernize the country, those who did not fit the “pure” and civilized image of the Argentine identity were excluded from urban centers like Buenos Aires and gradually pushed to the arrabal, the suburbs between urban and rural areas.
+It was in these arrabales that different marginalized groups converged while expressing themselves in dances.
+They frequently met in “tangos” where whites and people of color played music and danced together.
+Afro-Argentines and the other working-class populations were especially crucial in shaping the emergence of tango by combining the different influences, including the milonga, the condombe, and payada.